MicrosoftDocs/customer-insights/ci-docs/real-time-data-ingestion.md

 ## Connect directly to the real-time API

 You can use the real-time capabilities by building your own pipeline and connecting directly to the real-time API.
 You can post an activity in the format of your source system or in the UnifiedActivity format.
-Get the format by making an API call to /api/instances/{instanceId}/manage/entities/UnifiedActivity.
+Get the format by making an API call to /api/instances/{instanceId}/manage/tables/UnifiedActivity.

-Details of this API, including parameters and responses, can be found in the **EntityData** section on the [Customer Insights APIs reference](https://developer.ci.ai.dynamics.com/api-details#api=CustomerInsights).
+Details of this API, including parameters and responses, can be found in the **TableData** section on the [Customer Insights APIs reference](https://developer.ci.ai.dynamics.com/api-details#api=CustomerInsights).
 For more information, see [Work with Customer Insights APIs](apis.md).

 [!INCLUDE [footer-include](includes/footer-banner.md)]